Fischbach23/CEG2350/Labs/Lab03/lab03.md

 ## Part 1 Answers

-1. Verify here that input.txt made it to GitHub in your `Lab03` folder 2.
+1. Verify here that input.txt made it to GitHub in your `Lab03` folder
+2. sort -n input.txt
-3.
+3. sort input.txt > output.txt

 ## Script Usage Guide

-1. How to run
+1. How to run:
+   touch sorting-party
+   vim sorting-party
+   chmod +x sorting-party
+   ./sorting-party sorting-party
-2. What extensions are expected
+3. What extensions are expected: any valid file names should work
-3. What is the output
+4. What is the output: sorted.txt

 ## Part 5 Answers

 1. PATH =